 Oakland is developing a new Equitable Climate Action Plan (ECAP)!
 The 2030 ECAP will establish actions that the City and its partners will take to equitably reduce Oakland’s climate emissions and adapt to a changing climate.
 Oakland’s City Council adopted a new greenhouse gas emissions reduction target of 56 percent relative to our 2005 baseline year by 2030.
 This follows the previous reduction target of 36 percent by 2020, which the City’s first ECAP, adopted by Council in 2012, strives to meet.

 We want you to be a part of making this plan a success!
-Only by understanding the needs, concerns, and hopes of ordinary Oaklanders – both residents and businesses – can we build a plan that is truly responsive to who we are as a community.
-Through community workshops and other events, we’ll be seeking your insight as we work to create this new plan.
-Our timeline is short: the Draft 2030 ECAP will be sent to Council for review in March 2020.
-Please see the calendar of events below to see how you can get involved.
-Please check back often, as more events are being added weekly.
+Only by understanding the needs, concerns, and hopes of all Oaklanders – both residents and businesses – can we build a plan that is truly responsive to who we are as a community.
+Through community workshops and other events, we are seeking your insights as we create this new plan.

 Questions?
 Contact: firstname.lastname@example.org or (510) 238-6954